UrbanAnalyst/dodgr/README.md

 #> [1] '0.2.8.12'
 ```

+## Important Note

+While `dodgr` works with any arbitrary networks, it also includes
+numerous functions explicitly intended to be applied to geodesic
+coordinates, which are identified whenever input data have columns
+labelled “longitude” and “latitude”, or similar.
+Coordinates for such
+data must be in the EPSG:4326 (WGS84) coordinate system. `dodgr` treats
+coordinates as numbers only, and it is up to the user to ensure
+appropriate transformation to WGS84 coordinates prior to submitting data
+to `dodgr` functions.

 ## Usage: Sample Data and `dodgr` networks

 To illustrate functionality, the package includes an example data set